aptivate/inaspmaterials/src/presentations/Unit_3_Network_Management/Presentation.rst

 changes you've made to improve service.
 If users believe that you can change, they are likely to try to change you. *This is an excellent thing*.

+Your users know what the biggest problems are.
+Who are your most important users?
+Do you talk to them?

 What is Configuration Management?
 ---------------------------------